Massachusetts Employer Survey

 (click to enlarge)

-Most Massachusetts residents obtain health insurance through their own or a family member’s employer.
-Employer-sponsored insurance plays a critical role in shaping the health insurance landscape in the state and impacts the demand for the state’s public insurance programs, including MassHealth.
+About two-thirds of Massachusetts residents obtain health insurance through an employer, either their own or a family member’s.
+Employer-sponsored insurance shapes the health insurance markets in the state and impacts the demand for the Commonwealth’s public health insurance programs, including MassHealth.

-The Massachusetts Employer Survey (MES) is an ongoing health insurance survey that tracks and monitors employer health insurance offerings, employee take-up rates, cost-sharing, plan characteristics, and employer decision-making.
-Conducted on a regular basis since 2001, the MES provides valuable insights into the employer health insurance market, including how the landscape of workplace health benefits has shifted in the wake of the COVID-19 pandemic and persistent cost pressures.
+The Massachusetts Employer Survey (MES), an ongoing health insurance survey of employers, tracks and monitors employer health insurance offerings, employee take-up rates, cost-sharing, plan characteristics, and employer decision-making.
+It has been conducted 12 times in the past from 2001 to 2024.

 Key Findings from the 2024 Massachusetts Employer Survey